Get acquainted with nodes and building conversation workflows in your NLX workspace

 Allow for users to alter choices easily and support users asking for optional parameters (slots)

-Provide context for AI assistants to reference for more personalized conversation as well as support a broader variety of user expressions when resolving slots
+Provide context for conversational AI to reference for more personalized conversation as well as support a broader variety of user expressions when resolving slots

 Success: Link to the next node in the flow after the LLM has completed resolving all slots